szidorpatrik/home-server/README.md

 Add permissions for everything for the owner and the group, read and execute for others:

 > Nextcloud will revert the permissions for the `/mnt/external/drive/nextcloud` dir after a while with `770` \
-> You can revert the permissions to original manually as well
+> You can revert the permissions to original manually as well and it is highly recommended! \
 > For debugging purposes this command is useful

 ```sh